postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 warning: false
 ---

-### Simulate a back end with Postman's mock servers

-Throughout the development process, delays on the front- or back-end can prevent dependent teams from completing their work efficiently.
+Throughout the development process, delays on the front- or back-end impedes dependent teams from completing their work efficiently.

 Using Postman's mock servers, front-end developers can simulate each endpoint in a Postman Collection (and corresponding environment) to view the potential responses, without actually spinning up a back end.